10 Cool things you didn’t know about jellyfishNovember 03, 2016 | Last Updated April 05, 2022

 Scientists have discovered jellyfish fossil snapshots in rocks believed to be more than 500 million years old.
 That makes them even older than dinosaurs!

-Imagine if you could just split in half and create a second version of yourself?
+Imagine if you could just split yourself in half and create two of you?
 If you cut a jellyfish in half, the pieces of the jellyfish can regenerate and turn into two new jellies.

-The beroid comb jellyfish has hundreds of rows of “teeth” made of tiny hairs that can pierce, tear and pull their prey into their stomachs.
+The beroid comb jellyfish has hundreds of rows of teeth.
+They are made of tiny hairs that can pierce, tear and pull their prey into their stomachs.

-In 1991, moonfish jellyfish travelled into outer space on the Space Shuttle Columbia so that scientists could examine how microgravity affected them.
+In 1991, moonfish jellyfish travelled into outer space on the Space Shuttle Columbia.
+Scientists wanted to examine how microgravity affected them.
 The jellyfish multiplied in space.
 When they came back to Earth, the scientists discovered that the space-born jellyfish couldn't figure out how to deal with gravity.